redhat-developer-demos/openshift-pipelines-workshop/README.md

 Visit the [OpenShift 4 web site at try.openshift.com](try.openshift.com) for instructions for your selected cloud-based infrastructure.

-Visit the [CodeReady Containers web site](https://developers.redhat.com/products/codeready-containers) for instructions regarding CodeReady Containers.
+Visit the [CodeReady Containers web site](https://developers.redhat.com/products/codeready-containers) for instructions regarding CodeReady Containers, which allows you to run a small OpenShift installation on your PC.

 ### Prerequisite #3: Tekton command line interface (CLI), `tkn`
 The Tekton CLI, `tkn`, is necessary.
 Note that this utility is built for your operating system of choice.